Enterprise-CMCS/cmcs-eregulations/SnykReadMe.md

 # Snyk Scan

-First a little overview on what Snyk does and can do.
 Snyk is a security tool that scans anything from repositories, CICD pipelines, Container Registries, IAC configs, and even the cloud environment.
 It checks for vulnerabilities within its implementation space and then is able to prioritize the most important, offer insight as to what is going on, and also provide a solution to fix the problem.
 It can be integrated as a workflow in the code to run and provide the findings, and there is also a dashboard that can be linked and can provide more functionality.
 Within the workflow, the entire repository is scanned based on the set trigger like a pull request, or a commit, or a time of day.
-Then the findings can be posted to our Jira as bugs in the backlog so that the team can just pull the ticket and fix the issue.
-The tickets can also be auto-assigned to a set team member who will fix it or is in charge of delegating the tasks.
 The dashboard, on the other hand, can provide a centralized view of the issues and insights to improve security.
 It puts all the data into a nice GUI so that its easy to understand.
 Reports can be pulled for all resources current security status.
 The issues are all placed under one tab easily identifiable.
 There are also governance controls and policies that can be applied to the resources to enforce the security standards and best practices of the organization.
 And then as usual, there is also control on who has access to all this information and what they are able to do even if provided access.

-## Setup Snyk
+## Setup Enterprise Snyk Organization

-To begin the setup, first the CMS Job Code "ENT_APPSEC_TOOLS" is required.
-This can be requested here: https://eua.cms.gov/iam/im/pri/ .
-Once you have the job code, we can submit a CMS Cloud Access Request via this site: https://eua.cms.gov/iam/im/pri/ .
-There are multiple boxes to fill out.
-Here it goes as follows:
-1. Types of Access: Snyk.io
-2. FISMA Acronym: MACPro (subject to change based on team)
-3. Summary: Reason for request
-4. Description: The main request and details.
-Provide the main Admin and backup admin here as well as other members who need access
-5. Type of Service: ADO Org-Onboarding
-6. Are you maing a new access request or reporting an issue?: Access Request
-7. Is this request for an Individual or group?: Depends on your team
-8. Is access to this system blocking deployment?: Depends on you situation.
-Mostly No

-Upon approval of the request, a dedicated Snyk organization will be created with the details provided.
-Any member who is added during or after the creation will need the job code mentioned above.
-The Org admin(s) will be able to add additional users after the org is created.
+To setup Enterprise Snyk organization, please follow the instruction here: https://cloud.cms.gov/getting-started-snyk”.

 ## Logging In and Creating Snyk Token